Apostolos-Rigas/bioinf_ABI101_projA/README.md

 5. **Encoding a Gene in Both Directions**: Bacterial genomes can encode genes in both directions, referred to as convergent or divergent genes.
 This arrangement allows for efficient use of genomic space and can regulate gene expression.
 Genes encoded in both directions are often co-regulated, contributing to bacterial adaptability and efficiency (Hwang et al., 2020) ([Hwang et al., 2020](https://arxiv.org/abs/2008.10758)).

-* The papers mentioned where retrieved from the Web using ChatGPT and then assessed for credibility by the projects authors.
+* The papers mentioned where retrieved from the Web using ChatGPT and then assessed for credibility by the project's authors.

 ## Known_Bugs
-- If in any menu user presses the arrows (up/down/left/right) and then types an input, the app stucks in an infinite loop.
+- If -in any menu- user presses the arrows (up/down/left/right) and then types an input, the app stucks in an infinite loop.
-- If it happens to exit the programm unexpectedly (e.g. killing the terminal process) while in a colored background, the color of the terminal background remains colored (but if one re-runs the app and then exit properly the color is fixed-reset to default terminal color).
+- If it happens to exit the programm unexpectedly (e.g. killing the terminal process) while in a colored background, the color of the terminal background remains colored (but if one re-runs the app and then exit properly the color is fixed/reset to default terminal color).
 - If sequence is longer than the pre-specified (by the user) max length, app terminates due to segmentation fault (11).
-- There are very rare incidents when the position of the valid coding sequence is off by one.
+- There are very rare incidents when the position of the valid coding sequence is off by one codon.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 Library cJSON used in this project is also covered by MIT License.